 20 grams peeled, dried garlic

 80 ml water

-Make a paste with the dried garlic clove by mashing it with a fork.
-Take equal amounts of milk and water in a pan placed over medium high heat.
+Make a paste of dried garlic cloves by mashing them with a fork.
+Take equal amounts of milk and water in a pan, under medium-high heat.
 Add the dried garlic paste and boil this mixture uncovered over a low flame.

 Continue stirring and boil until all the water is evaporated and is reduced to half.
 Add sugar to taste.
 Next, turn off the flame and strain the contents.

 Please Note: Peeled dried garlic clove, milk, and water are always taken in a ratio of 1:4:4.